Netflix vs. discs

 Unlike cable boxes, Netflix boxes aren't rented.
 Those wanting to watch Netflix VOD on a TV monitor will first have to set up a wireless network, and for some, this involves buying a wireless access point for $40 to $80, roughly the same price as one month of cable TV.
 Then anyone who doesn't already have a BD player with Netflix or a seventh-generation video game console will need a dedicated Netflix player for each TV, such as the Roku or WD TV.
 These cost $50 to $100, or another month of cable TV for each TV set in the home.
 Even though switching to Netflix costs less than a few months of cable TV, some people can't budget more than a month ahead.

 Several cable Internet providers give a deep discount to people who subscribe to both Internet and TV from the same company, to the point where Internet + basic TV is only $5 per month more than Internet alone.
-Some reportedly charge less for Internet and TV than for Internet alone, though some of these bundle offers may mislead because of fees that many cable providers itemize separately from the advertised price, such as cable box rental and retransmission consent for local channels and regional sports channels.
+Some reportedly charge less for Internet and TV than for Internet alone.
+This isn't necessarily just the "limited basic" service with only the locals, public access, and home shopping; it's sometimes the "expanded basic" tier that includes ESPN.
+But watch out: some of these bundle offers may mislead because of fees that many cable providers itemize separately from the advertised price, such as cable box rental and retransmission consent for local channels and regional sports channels.

 Satellite is where cable isn't.
 People living outside a cable or fiber ISP's service area rely on either dial-up Internet or wireless broadband, both of which are unsuitable for VOD, though they can still use Netflix DVDs by mail.
 And some countries simply lack a counterpart to Netflix.

 - Stewart Mitchell.
 "48 hours to download a film - welcome to Suffolk in 2011".
 Alphr (formerly PC Pro).
 2011-09-20.
 Accessed 2015-07-06.